Check out the tools you need to make Richmond a safer place.

 Central Virginia’s Community Outreach Coordinator is David Malakouti.
 A native of Virginia, David is personally dedicated to making Richmond a safer place.

-David works closely with state and local law enforcement agencies, Drug Prevention Councils, the Department of Criminal Justice Services, and many others to help Central Virginia communities find the answers they need.
+Charles works closely with state and local law enforcement agencies, Drug Prevention Councils, the Department of Criminal Justice Services, and many others to help Central Virginia communities find the answers they need.

 What is Virginia Rules?